 There are two standard forms of wine insurance.

 Blanket Wine Coverage

 Blanket coverage allows you to purchase general coverage for unspecified items based on value.
-For example, if you don’t have an itemized list of your wine, or you use your wine for regular consumption and have rotating bottles, then choosing a blanket coverage may be a good option.
+For example, if you don’t have an itemized list of your wines, or you use your wine for regular consumption and have rotating bottles, then choosing a blanket coverage may be a good option.
 In general, you would decide on an amount of overall value to insure.
 The advantage of blanket coverage is not having to update an itemized list every time you drink, change, or acquire a new bottle of wine.
 Many insurance companies offering blanket wine coverage may limit the value per bottle, for example, at $1,000 each.
-You may still choose a larger amount of coverage, such as $25,000 of blanket wine coverage but with a specified limitation per bottle.
+You may still choose a larger amount of coverage, such as $25,000 of blanket wine coverage, but with a specified limitation per bottle.

-If you tend to have bottles of wine at higher values than the limitation, the second option for coverage below may be a better fit for your needs.
+If you tend to have bottles of wine at higher values than the limitation, the second option for coverage may be a better fit for your needs.

 Scheduled Wine Coverage

 Scheduling your wine involves having a wine inventory and providing this to the insurance company.
 A wine inventory will be similar to your home contents inventory, except it will specify the details of each insured bottle of wine, along with a value per bottle.
 This is useful for more serious collectors who have highly valued wines or maintain wine inventory lists.

 It is possible to use a combination of blanket and scheduling types of coverage for insuring your wine collection.